MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMEmailNotificationComponent.md

 ```

 ## DESCRIPTION
-The **Get-CMEmailNotificationComponent** cmdlet gets one or more email notification components Microsoft System Center Configuration Manager.
+The **Get-CMEmailNotificationComponent** cmdlet gets one or more email notification components Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.